-- · MSMEs in emerging and developing economies faced the brunt of the widespread disruption - · Sudden and prolonged lockdown led to widespread exit of SMEs since they are more financially constrained, heavily reliant on internal funds and informal sources of finance (Cao and Leung, 2020). - · The policy measures: - SR measures: Incention SR measures: Incention and profit tax deferrals, loan guarantees and direct lending, and wage subsidies to LR measures: new alternative markets, teleworking and digitalization, innovation and training of the workers.
+- .
+MSMEs in emerging and developing economies faced the brunt of the widespread disruption - Sudden and prolonged lockdown led to widespread exit of SMEs since they are more financially constrained, heavily reliant on internal funds and informal sources of finance (Cao and Leung, 2020). - · The policy measures: - SR measures: income and profit tax deferrals, loan guarantees and direct lending, and wage subsidies to LR measures: new alternative markets, teleworking and digitalization, innovation and training of the workers.